Poinsettia Fertilization in Greenhouses

-Once cuttings begin callusing, it is recommended to apply 125 ppm nitrogen from a balanced fertilizer, once per day after the mist is turned off in the evening.
-This will replenish fertilizer levels so the cuttings have fertilizer when roots begin to form.
+Once cuttings begin callusing, it is recommended to apply 125 ppm nitrogen from a balanced fertilizer once per day, after the mist is turned off in the evening.
+This will replenish fertilizer levels so it is available to the cuttings when roots begin to form.

 Remember: if rooted cuttings are crowded in trays, luxury amounts of fertilizer can cause additional stretching in poinsettia cuttings.
 Make sure that the electrical conductivity (E.C.), a measure of the total salts coming from fertilizer, water and injected acid, is 1.0-1.8 mmhos/cm (based on the saturated media extract (S.M.E.) test method), and pH between 5.5-6.0.

 Active Growing Stage

 This stage occurs after rooted cuttings are transplanted and continues up to the beginning of flower initiation.
 During this time, poinsettias grow at their fastest rate and therefore require the highest rate of fertility.
-Most experts suggest feeding poinsettias on a constant basis at 200-250 ppm nitrogen; however, some growers may prefer feeding once per week at 350-400 ppm nitrogen.
+Most experts suggest feeding poinsettias on a constant basis at 200-250 ppm nitrogen.
+However, some growers may prefer feeding once per week at 350-400 ppm nitrogen.

 If any nutrient deficiencies occur during this growth phase, they should be corrected as fertilizer application rates decrease once flower initiation begins.
 With reduced rates, there is less fertilizer available in the growing medium to address nutrient deficiencies.

 Flower Initiation and Bract Coloring

 If the fertilizer application rate is not reduced, fertilizer salts can quickly build up in the growing medium.
 Excess salts can burn poinsettia roots, allowing for Pythium or other fungal pathogens to infect the root system.

 Some experts suggest eliminating fertilization in the last 2-3 weeks before shipping, but this depletes all nutrient reserves and can lead to nutrient deficiencies.
 It is better to apply a low rate of fertilizer up to shipping than none.

 As with any greenhouse crop, it is best to do weekly in-house testing of the pH and E.C. of the growing medium.
 This will help identify potential problems before they occur.
 Not all cultivars have to be tested, but select a light green and dark green cultivar to monitor.

-For more information, contact your Premier Tech Horticulture Grower Services Representative:
+For more information, contact your Premier Tech Grower Services Representative: